2BReality/2breality/README.md

 # [2BReality](http://www.2breality.com/)
+I know it was sad 2 say, But Trump didn't know either, should this B R Next President?
+Should Hillary Clinton> They both suck.
+America needs to Vote for who will keep R Kids ALive, God Bless the USA

 # [2BReality20160911.](http://www.2breality.com/2breality20160911.html)
 What was Donald's last really good week?
 Really because the World hasn't a clue, with the garbage he is pushing.
 Hump the Dog & spread it out sideway, Go @HillaryClinton What was Donald's last really good week?
 Really because the World hasn't a clue, with the garbage he is pushing.
 Hump the Dog & spread it out sideway, Go @HillaryClinton
 ### Live?
 2Morrow will be.